saltfishpr/go-learning/README.md

-# learning
+# watermill

-There is no end to go for learning.
+[watermill](https://watermill.io/) is a go library for building event-driven applications.